Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 In most cases, it is not.

-67% of build-vs-buy decisions fail - often because companies overestimate their uniqueness and build custom solutions where standard would suffice.
+67% of build-vs-buy decisions fail—often because companies overestimate their uniqueness and build custom solutions where a standard one would have been sufficient.

 • Higher development costs